The State of Digital Data Standards

 Other functional areas within organizations have identified similar growth in software applications including finance, human resources, and sales.
 Just search for technology landscapes related to each function to see how widespread application growth is in each of these areas.
 There’s little to no standards shared between any of these technologies – it doesn’t benefit them in many cases, but it benefits the organization that wants to take advantage of the best in class solutions across technology categories versus having to rely on a single vendor for their perhaps lackluster “everything but the kitchen sink” suites.

 Add the ever-evolving and fragmentation of consumer behavior and media consumption.
 Never before in history have consumers had more choice with media outlets and digital channels for the consumption of content, experiences and commerce.
-Almost every consumer interaction has some digital component, or signal, associated with it (even at an in-store POS,checking in at an appointment, or checking out a book at the library).
+Almost every consumer interaction has some digital component, or signal, associated with it (even at an in-store POS,checking in at an appointment, or checking out a book at the library) that is generally part of your data collection process.
 Every one of these interactions creates more and more data every minute of every day.

 Between the growth of digital devices and various software application markets, along with advancements in digital interaction/engagement, there is little doubt that data standards should be required.
 Reasons include: